jdh7190/tique_case/README.md

 To receive BSV in the wallet, send BSV to the purse address.

-Once the BSV is sent, refresh the page to view the coins receieved.
+Once the BSV is sent, refresh the page to view the coins received.

 ## UTXO management